aerosol/airbag/README.md

 An empty ets table alone can allocate an arbitrary amount of initial memory -- this is platform specific.
 To avoid buffer lock-out, the threshold values must be always greater than the size of an empty buffer.
-The buffer intialization interface will try to prevent that from happening by raising a runtime exception on memory threshold supplied too small.
+The buffer initialization interface will try to prevent that from happening by raising a runtime exception on memory threshold supplied too small.